-During the year under review, the company continued its focus at every area on the energy conservation measures including highly effective preventive maintenance of various equipment.
+During the year, your company continued its focus at every area & Opportunity on the energy conservation measures including highly effective preventive maintenance of various equipment.

-B. Research and Development
+B. Development

-- 5S+1 implementation-Operational excellence initiative at plant which contributed to 2500 Square feet of free space in warehouse. - Introduced products that would cater to Telecom and Enterprise market such as High-density Fiber optic Equipment Panels to meet today's high-density environments.
-Armored Fiber Optic cords to meet specific requirement in Data centers to protect from rodents and continued focus on a Standardcompliant product portfolio to increase reach in SMB segment and tier-2 cities across the country.
+- 5S+1 implementation With great success during the last year from the Operational excellence initiative across the assembly line & warehouse; we continued the initiative across all other Departments which helps for continuous improvement in our quality, price and delivery "and service" on everyday basis. - Introduced products that would cater to Telecom and Enterprise market such as Ultra High-density Fiber Optic Equipment Panels to meet today's high-density environments.
+Armoured Fiber Optic cords to meet specific requirement within Data centers.
+Armoured Copper cords for Broad band connectivity last mile connectivity to protect from rodents and continued focus on a Product portfolio to increase reach in Surveillance market segment and tier-2 cities across the country.